Expecting a baby? What to know about delivering during COVID-19

 “Each part of the labor and delivery journey has been thought through to make sure the experience is safe and seamless, so you can focus on the joy of it all, not the fear,” Stephanie said.

 Have questions about your upcoming delivery?
-Get answers from the experts at BSWHealth.com.
+Get answers from the experts at BSWHealth.com/YourMoment.

 (Sponsored Content from Baylor Scott & White Health)